waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Strategic Brain

-## 🚨 CRITICAL LESSONS TO MEMORIZE 🚨
+## 🚨 CRITICAL DIRECTIVES 🚨
-- **COORDINATE SYSTEM IS 0-INDEXED:** The game's map data is 0-indexed (`0 <= coordinate < dimension`).
-Pathfinding tools MUST use this logic.
-Assuming 1-based indexing is a critical, repeated failure.
-- **IMMEDIATE MAINTENANCE:** All data management (notepad, markers, tool fixes) MUST be done in the same turn a new discovery or bug is found.
+- **IMMEDIATE MAINTENANCE:** All data management (notepad, markers, tool/agent fixes) MUST be done in the same turn a new discovery or bug is found.
 There is no 'later'.
+This is the highest priority.
-- **VERIFY BEFORE ACTING:** My internal sense of location is unreliable.
+- **VERIFY, DON'T ASSUME:** My internal sense of location and memory is unreliable.
 I MUST use my `reality_check_agent` or manually verify my position in the game state before any significant action to prevent hallucination loops.
+- **COORDINATE SYSTEM IS 0-INDEXED:** Map data is 0-indexed (`0 <= coordinate < dimension`).
+Pathfinding tools MUST use this logic.
+- **TEXT BOXES:** If 'A' fails to advance text, the next hypothesis is to try 'B'.

 ## 1. Main Quest: The Sick Ampharos
 - **Objective:** Find the 'special medicine' to heal the sick Ampharos at the top of the Olivine Lighthouse.